 - Direct involvement with local governments, community groups, and stakeholders within the interchange study area

 - Coordination with state and federal resource agencies

 - Documentation of study process, findings, and recommendations to National Environmental Policy Act (NEPA) standards, so information can be utilized or referenced in future NEPA documentation

 - PEL study documentation for FHWA concurrence

-- Estimate conceptual cost of recommended transportation improvements
+- Estimate conceptual cost of recommended transportation improvements.

 This transportation study will be conducted using the PEL process.
 The PEL process is a study approach used to coordinate transportation planning efforts and to identify potential transportation benefits and impacts and environmental concerns, which can be applied to make planning decisions.
-PEL studies link planning efforts to future environmental processes and result in valuable information that may ultimately be used to prepare a NEPA study and design development.
+PEL studies link planning efforts to future environmental processes and result in valuable information that may ultimately be used to prepare a NEPA study and project design.

 Please click on the titles to view additional information